 Voile believes in equal opportunity skiing.
-Therefore, it’s no surprise that a female-specific version of the Wasatch Speed Project has come to fruition.
+Therefore, it is no surprise that a female-specific version of the Wasatch Speed Project has come to fruition.
 Although the prototypes were pink, we applaud the decision to make the production WSG green.
-Either way, female racers no longer have to drag an extra 10cm of ski up the hill, but still can enjoy the Vector-style rockered profile ..
+Either way, female racers no longer need to drag an extra 10cm of ski up the hill and still can enjoy the Vector-style rockered profile ..

 Imagine if you applied the solid lightweight construction and easy skiing rockered tips of Voile skis to an ultralight size geared for skimo racing and speed touring.
-Well that’s just what Voile did when they started the Wasatch Speed Project.
+Well Voile did just that when they started the Wasatch Speed Project.
 The resulting ski by the same name is as unique as the namesake mountains that rise above Salt Lake City, Utah, where the skis are made.

-Stealth describes both this race ski, and the way that Aski snuck up on the skimo world.
-Seemingly out of nowhere, the well-financed Italian company is cranking out a full line of amazing skis using an innovative construction process.
+Stealth describes both this race ski and the way that Aski snuck up on the skimo world.
+Seemingly out of nowhere, the Italian company is cranking out a full line of amazing skis using an innovative construction process.
 After years of research and development, the CarbonShell racing ski has arrived.
-Feel the unique flex and performance of the Aski platform trimmed do..
+The Stealth features the unique flex-pattern and performance of the Aski platform t..

 As a reformulated version of the Attack, the Zero G Race ski has a great legacy.
 It remains a stiff racing plank with a traditional profile and superior edge hold.
 That’s surprising because Blizzard managed to shave about 100 grams off the weight, making it a superior uphill ski as well.
 Built with the same Carbon Drive construction found in the larger Zero G skis, the Race version..

 Only Merelli could one-up Merelli.
 The MLimited ski is built with the same platform as the MZero, only this time with the highest quality carbon fiber available.
-The lighter weight fiber allowed Merelli to use achieve the same strength with less weight and a softer flex.
-Note we said softer, not soft, as this ski is designed to hold and edge in the nastiest of conditions.
-The high ..
+The lighter weight fiber allowed Merelli to achieve the same strength with less weight and a softer flex.
+Note we said softer, not soft, as this ski is designed to hold an edge in the nastiest of conditions.
+The high modul..